 You Always Will Save on Interest

 One of the reasons many people choose debt consolidation is because it lowers your interest rate but this isn’t always the case.
-Beware of the debt consolidation truths and myths so that you don’t get into a worse financial situation and end up with an even higher interest rate.
 If your credit is strong then you may get an interest rate on a loan that is actually lower than your rate on your current debt.
 Total interest costs can increase if you extend your repayment terms.

 When You Do Debt Consolidation Your Credit Score Will Suffer